RAIST: Learning Risk Aware Traffic Interactions via Spatio-Temporal Graph Convolutional Networks

 \section{Abstract}

-A key aspect of driving a road vehicle is to interact with the other road users, assess their intentions and make risk-aware tactical decisions.
-An intuitive approach of enabling an intelligent automated driving system would be to incorporate some aspects of the human driving behavior.
-To this end, we propose a novel driving framework for egocentric views, which is based on spatio-temporal traffic graphs.
-The traffic graphs not only model the spatial interactions amongst the road users, but also their individual intentions through temporally associated message passing.
-We leverage spatio-temporal graph convolutional network (ST-GCN) to train the graph edges.
+A key aspect of driving a road vehicle is to interact with other road users, assess their intentions and make risk-aware tactical decisions.
+An intuitive approach to enabling an intelligent automated driving system would be incorporating some aspects of human driving behavior.
+To this end, we propose a novel driving framework for egocentric views based on spatio-temporal traffic graphs.
+The traffic graphs model not only the spatial interactions amongst the road users but also their individual intentions through temporally associated message passing.
+We leverage a spatio-temporal graph convolutional network (ST-GCN) to train the graph edges.
 These edges are formulated using parameterized functions of 3D positions and scene-aware appearance features of road agents.
-Along with tactical behavior prediction, it is crucial to evaluate the risk assessing ability of the proposed framework.
-We claim that our framework learns risk aware representations by improving on the task of risk object identification, especially in identifying objects with vulnerable interactions like pedestrians and cyclists.
+Along with tactical behavior prediction, it is crucial to evaluate the risk-assessing ability of the proposed framework.
+We claim that our framework learns risk-aware representations by improving on the task of risk object identification, especially in identifying objects with vulnerable interactions like pedestrians and cyclists.